Jcardif/Kadi/README.md

 - If a player realizes they can win on the next round of play, they must announce "Niko Kadi."
 Otherwise, they cannot win.
 - If the draw pile runs out of cards, the discard pile (excluding the top card) is shuffled to form the draw pile.
 - Penalty Cards (2, 3, and Jokers) must be followed by the next player drawing 2, 3 or 5 cards, respectively.
 The next player can avoid the penalty by:
-    - git Playing a Penalty Card of the same rank.
+    - Playing a Penalty Card of the same rank.
     - Playing an Ace card.
 The game continues with the suit from the previous Penalty Card.
     - Note that playing a Penalty Card only forwards the penalty to the next player.
+- After a Joker card is played the game continues with the suit/rank from the Penalty Card.

 # Winning
-A player cannot play if any of the players is cardless.
+A player cannot win if any of the players is cardless.

 For a player to win, they must play all their winning cards in one move and, have had said “Niko Kadi” in the previous round.